-"ACCME" refers to the Accreditation Council for Continuing Medical Education.

-"Accredited" refers to graduate education programs that are designed to lead to certification by a specialty organization in medicine, dentistry, pharmacy or psychology.
-Unless otherwise specified, all policies are applicable to all trainees enrolled in any CAMC sponsored accredited or non-accredited training program.

-"ACGME" refers to the Accreditation Council for Graduate Medical Education.

-"ACPE" refers to the Accreditation Council for Pharmacy Education.

-"AOA" refers to the American Osteopathic Association.

-"ASHP" refers to the American Society of Health-System Pharmacists.

-"APA" refers to the American Psychological Association.

-"CAMC" refers to Charleston Area Medical Center, Inc.

-"CAMNET" refers to the intranet pages of Charleston Area Medical Center, Inc.

-"CCC" refers to Clinical Competency Committee.

-"CEEH" refers to clinical experience and education hours also referred to as duty hours to include time spent on patient care, on in-house call, and other scheduled activities.

-"CLER" refers to the Clinical Learning Environment Review.

-"CME" means continuing medical education.

-"CMS" refers to the Centers for Medicare & Medicaid Services, the United States federal agency which administers Medicare, Medicaid and the state Children's Health Insurance Program.

-"COMLEX" refers to the comprehensive osteopathic medical licensing examination process designed for the licensure of osteopathic medical physicians.

-"DEA number" refers to a number assigned by the Drug Enforcement Agency for writing prescriptions for controlled substances.

-"DIO" refers to the Designated Institutional Official responsible for the medical education programs at the sponsoring institution.

-"Duty hours" refers to all clinical and academic activities related to the program i.e. patient care (both inpatient and outpatient), administrative duties relative to patient care, the provision for transfer of patient care, time spent on in-house call, and other scheduled activities such as conferences.
+- "ACCME" refers to the Accreditation Council for Continuing Medical Education. - "Accredited" refers to graduate education programs that are designed to lead to certification by a specialty organization in medicine, dentistry, pharmacy or psychology.
+Unless otherwise specified, all policies are applicable to all trainees enrolled in any CAMC sponsored accredited or non-accredited training program. - "ACGME" refers to the Accreditation Council for Graduate Medical Education. - "ACPE" refers to the Accreditation Council for Pharmacy Education. - "AOA" refers to the American Osteopathic Association. - "ASHP" refers to the American Society of Health-System Pharmacists. - "APA" refers to the American Psychological Association. - "CAMC" refers to Charleston Area Medical Center, Inc. - "CAO" refers to Chief Academic Officer. - "CAMNET" refers to the intranet pages of Charleston Area Medical Center, Inc. - "CCC" refers to Clinical Competency Committee. - "CEEH" refers to clinical experience and education hours also referred to as duty hours to include time spent on patient care, on in-house call, and other scheduled activities. - "CHERI" refers to Charleston Area Medical Center's Health Education and Research Institute. - "CLER" refers to the Clinical Learning Environment Review. - "CME" means continuing medical education. - "CMS" refers to the Centers for Medicare & Medicaid Services, the United States federal agency which administers Medicare, Medicaid, and the state Children's Health Insurance Program. - "COMLEX" refers to the comprehensive osteopathic medical licensing examination process designed for the licensure of osteopathic medical physicians. - "DEA number" refers to a number assigned by the Drug Enforcement Agency for writing prescriptions for controlled substances. - "DIO" refers to the Designated Institutional Official responsible for the medical education programs at the sponsoring institution. - "Duty hours" refers to all clinical and academic activities related to the program i.e., patient care (both inpatient and outpatient), administrative duties relative to patient care, the provision for transfer of patient care, time spent on in-house call, and other scheduled activities such as conferences.
 Duty hours do not include reading and preparation time spent away from the duty site.
-Also referred to as Clinical Experience and Education Hours (CEEH).
+Also referred to as Clinical Experience and Education Hours (CEEH). - "DIO" refers to the Designated Institutional Official who is also president of the CAMC Health Education and

-"DIO" refers to the Designated Institutional Official who is also president of the CAMC Health Education and Research Institute, Inc. The DIO is the individual who has the authority and responsibility for all of the GME programs.
+Research Institute, Inc. The DIO is the individual who has the authority and responsibility for all the GME programs.